enkyuan/enkyuan.github.io/src/content/blog/01-getting-started/index.md

 ---
-title: "Getting started"
+title: "Introductory Post"
-description: "Hit the ground running."
+description: "More about me"
-date: "Mar 22 2024"
+date: "Aug 28 2024"
 ---

 The basic configuration of Nano is pretty simple.